MileHacker Logo

 • Stunning views of the city skyline.

-• Vast Atlantic views, especially at sunset.
+• Vast Atlantic views, notably at sundown.

 • A different perspective of Casablanca''s seashore.